 Getting a few rides under your belt will help.
-Positioning the saddle and handlebars correctly can also make a big difference to the comfort of your ride, but why are spin bikes so uncomfortable?
+Positioning the saddle and handlebars correctly can also make a big difference to the comfort of your ride, but why are indoor bikes so uncomfortable?
 And what can riders do to relieve sore sitz bones, aching coccyx, and chafing?

-Why are spinning bike seats so uncomfortable?
+Why are Indoor Cycling seats so uncomfortable?

-It’s not just spinning bikes that are uncomfortable.
+It’s not just indoor cycling bikes that are uncomfortable.
 Road bikes are tough on backsides, too.
 Saddles often get the blame.
 But before you swap yours out for something wider or with more padding, it’s useful to understand why bicycle seats are shaped the way they are.
 It could help you find the solution to a more comfortable ride.

 Why are bicycle seats shaped the way they are?

 - The difference between the two is more than just semantics.
 Seats bear a person’s weight entirely but saddles are designed to support a person in a specific position.
 The pointed front of a saddle is called the nose.
 Its narrow edges prevent a rider’s thighs from rubbing against the saddle during pedaling.
 The rear of the saddle then widens to support the sitz bones: the two rounded bones extending from the bottom of the pelvis.
 The rest of a rider’s weight is shared between the two other contact points: the handlebars and pedals.